-- Drug counterfeiters already pore over the packaging, so they will figure out the secret. - They are likely to be better at graphic arts than you. - Secrets are hard to keep.
-Shannon's Maxim: The bad guys know what you are doing (so "security by obscurity" won't work). - Use it & lose it: The secret is compromised the first time you tell a customer or government authorities how to check authenticity.
+- Counterfeiters already pore over the packaging, so they will figure out the secret. - Likely to be better at graphic arts than the real manufacturer. - Secrets are hard to keep.
+Shannon's Maxim: The bad guys know what you are doing ("security by obscurity" won't work). - Use it & lose it: The secret is compromised when you tell a customer or government authorities how to check authenticity.

-Everything secret degenerates...nothing is safe that does not show how it can bear discussion and publicity. -- attributed to Lord Acton (1834-1902)
+Everything secret degenerates...nothing is safe that does not show how it can bear discussion and publicity.

+- attributed to Lord Acton (1834-1902)

-Constantly swapping out secret tags to stay ahead of the counterfeiters is expensive & confusing--ultimately a losing game except maybe against amateur counterfeiters.
+• Constantly swapping out secret tags to stay ahead of the counterfeiters is expensive & confusing-ultimately a losing game except maybe against amateur counterfeiters.